 Graduate students of good standing in any program at the University of Washington are eligible to apply for admission to the certificate.
 Interested students should review the certificate's curriculum and completion requirements.
 The Certificate in Public Scholarship is designed to supplement work done in your regular degree program.
 No more than 6 credits taken in the Certificate in Public Scholarship can overlap with requirements in the student’s home department; none of those credits can be in core courses in that department.

 An applications consist of a statement of intent, vita or resume, and one letter of recommendation, and a survey of relevant coursework.

 - A statement of interest and intent (750-1000 words).
 Your statement of intent should describe your research, teaching, and/or engagement interests; how you imagine developing those areas of interest through the certificate program; and how this course of study augments your work in your home department.
 It should address relevant personal and/or professional background you bring to the certificate program, as well as questions (practical, theoretical, ethical, political) that might shape your progress through it.

 - A faculty letter of recommendation.
 Faculty letters should speak to the student’s aptitude and aspirations for the kinds of research, teaching, and/or engagement activities central to the Certificate in Public Scholarship.

 - A completed online proposal submission form

-Please refer to how to submit your application online in order to complete your application by April 15, 2015.
+Please refer to how to submit your application online.

 Application Review and Admissions